 Idea Cafe doesn’t require a purchase or even a complete business plan to enter.
-As long as you sign up as an Idea Cafe Regular, you can enter for their grant and many others they advertise on their site.
+As long as you sign up as an Idea Cafe Regular, you can enter for its grant and many others they advertise on its site.

 5. The Halstead Grant

 The Halstead Grant is an annual grant awarded to an exceptional jewelry designer working in silver.
-For 2018, the winner takes home $7,500 and $1,000 in supplies, plus a trip to Halstead’s offices in Prescott, Arizona.
-This grant is certainly not for everyone, but can be great for women working with silver jewelry.
+The winner takes home $7,500 and $1,000 in supplies.
+This grant is certainly not for everyone but can be great for women working with silver jewelry.

 How to Apply

-Begin by downloading an application here; submissions are due by August 1st.
+Begin by downloading an application here; submissions are due by August 1 each year.

 Previous Grant Programs

 Several grants for women-owned businesses have paused or are no longer available.
 We mention them here as they are frequently listed in stories about grants for women, and perhaps will resume in the future.

 Note this grant has currently been suspended.
 The Eileen Fisher Women-Owned Business Grant has been one of the best-known women-focused grant programs around.
 Since 2004, this grant program has helped women-owned non-profit companies that are already beyond the business startup phase expand their business, with attention paid to social and environmental impact.